 Do you need to see the Will?

-- Yes we will, especially if there is a repayment due as we need to have confirmation of who the executor of the estate is.
+- Yes we will need to see copies of both the Wills of Personalty and Realty (or combined Will of Personalty and Realty), especially if there is a repayment due as we need to have confirmation of who the Executor(s) of the Estate is/are.

 What happens if there is no Will?